Pseudomoaner/colEDGE/README.md

 ### Part 0: Preprocessing
 Begin in Fiji/ImageJ.

 1. Brightfield images should be pre-processed to remove large-scale variations in intensity.
 They should also be split into separate frames, with each field of view stored in a separate folder.
-The scripts ProcessBulkBFSingleFrames63X.ijm and ProcessBulkBFSingleFrames20X.ijm perform these jobs.
-These two scripts contain settings for processing brightfield data from a Zeiss Observer microscope with 20X and 63X PlanApo objectives, but you will probably need to find parameters that fit your own dataset.
+The script ProcessBulkBFSingleFrames.ijm does this job.

 2. Fluorescence images should be split into separate frames, with each field of view stored in a separate folder.
 Despeckling is also advised.
 These jobs are performed by the script ProcessBulkFluo.ijm.